 P.S.
 What would happen if God’s people “ate” His word as often as we ate food?

-I asked myself this question after struggling with emotional eating and food addiction, reaching 240 pounds and a size 22.
+I asked myself this question after struggling with emotional eating and food addiction, reaching 240 pounds.

-Through the change God made in my heart and mind about food, I lost 85 pounds and became inspired to help others break similar bondages to food.
+Through the change God made in my heart and mind about food, I dropped from a size 22 to a size 8 and became inspired to help others break similar bondages to food.